GorbulasDev/offset_docs/doc/docs/source/intro/blockchain_comparison.rst

   dollar with the same computation power.
 Chart Taken from from `bitinfocharts
   <https://bitinfocharts.com/comparison/bitcoin-mining_profitability.html#log>`__.

-Contrast with blockchain based currencies, **you will not become rich by joining Offset early**.
+Contrast with blockchain-based currencies, **you will not become rich by joining Offset early**.
 Early and late Offset users have the same money creation power.

 The money supply in Offset matches the size of the market, and so Offset currencies stick to their original value.
-Unlike blockchain based currencies, there is no point in speculating or gambling on the future value of Offset currencies.
+Unlike blockchai-based currencies, there is no point in speculating or gambling on the future value of Offset currencies.